User Guide

 Now, you can start creating conversational flows.
 There are four different types of flows that you can start with: Welcome, Not expected, User journey, and Jump flow.

-Tip: If this is your first time using eva, you might find it easier to start with a Welcome flow. 😉 This is not a mandatory flow, it will depend on the project strategy.
+Tip: If you're a beginner, you might find it easier to start with a Welcome flow. 😉 This is not a mandatory flow, it will depend on the project strategy.

 Welcome flow